Huyton: Amenities

 The shopping centre of Huyton is still referred to by local people as "the village" or "the villie", which dates back to the days when the centre was a rural village community.
-An Asda Walmart complex has been built nearby.
+An Asda complex has been built nearby.
 There are also around 100 other independent shops and previously hosted an indoor market, which has since been closed.

 The area is host to Huyton Library (Civic Way) and before 2014 was also served by Page Moss Library (Stockbridge Lane).
 There is also a contemporary art gallery at Huyton Library.

 There are eight public parks: Court Hey Park, Bowring Park (the oldest public park in Knowsley, opened in 1907), Huyton Lane Wetland, Jubilee Park (Twig Lane/Dinas Lane), McGoldrick Park (Rydal Road), Sawpit Park (Hall Lane/Sawpit Lane), Stadt Moers Park (covers more than 220 acre of land between Whiston and Huyton) and St. John's Millennium Green (Manor Farm Road).
 There are also nine children's playgrounds.

 Huyton has a King George's Field in memorial to King George V. It also has one of the biggest dogs' homes in Merseyside, Dogs' Trust, located on Whiston Lane.

 Huyton has many public houses including The Huyton Park Hotel, The Stanley Arms (named after Frederick Stanley, 16th Earl of Derby), The Crofters, Seel Arms, Queens Arms, Oak Tree, The Old Bank, Longview Social Club and The Swan.
 The former Wheatsheaf/Rose And Crown reopened as The Barker's Brewery on 23 January 2011, as part of the Wetherspoon chain of pubs.
 Several former landmark pubs have been demolished for new projects since the late 1990s: The Dovecot, Bluebell Inn, Farmers Arms, Hillside, Eagle and Child, The Quarry Inn and The Quiet Man.

 In January 2012, the Longview Social Club was destroyed by a fire on the premises.

 In the early hours of 16 April 2015, four supermarkets at Longview Shops were destroyed by fire and later demolished due to extensive damage.
 The fire started at a One Stop store and spread across another three businesses.
 Merseyside Police later revealed the blaze was caused by an attempted burglary.